LuanaMartelli/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/README.md

   ```
   RUN command 1 && command 2 && command 3
   ```

+  A Docker image is built up from layers.
+Each layer is an instruction in the Dockerfile.
+It is a better practice to have a minimal number of layers in an image, because the size can become fat really quickly.
+That's why put all commands in one RUN is a better practice.
+It will reduce the size of the image.
+On an other hand, each layer is cached, so when an image is re-built, it could go faster to not re-download all the packages.
+So in this case, the first solution is better.
+  An other problem with a merge of commands, like presented here, is that it becomes quickly not really easy to read when there is a lot of instructions.
+  Regarding the apt-get update and apt-get install, there are a lot of articles, saying that they should be put in one RUN command, because of a cache reason.
+A single apt-get update will be cached, as said previously, and not re-run every time you need to install something.
+So it might download an old version of the package.

   There are also some articles about techniques to reduce the image size.
 Try to find them.
 They are talking about `squashing` or